AyushiSahai/customer-support-chatbot-bedrock/README.md

 - Platform FAQ response
 - Uncovered FAQ response
 - Other-request routing
-- DynamoDB `BugReports` table showing bug-report records created by the chatbot
+- DynamoDB `BugReports` table showing a bug-report record created by the chatbot
 - Amazon Bedrock Evaluation job results showing the `Builtin.Helpfulness` metric and final score of 0.75

 The screenshots provide visual evidence of the implemented flow, backend bug-report persistence, and evaluation results across the tested scenarios.
 ---

 ## 13. Project Files